WebAssembly/design/FutureFeatures.md

 We expect that WebAssembly producers will use these operations when the region size is known to be large, and will use loads/stores otherwise.

+TODO: determine how these operations interact w/ shared memory.